s0p4L1n3/Graylog_Content_Pack_VMWare-8.X-forVCSA-ESXI/README.md

 If you noticed some data about security that is not parsed, you can open an issue and I will update the Content Pack.

 Tested with VMWARE vSphere 8.0.2 and ESXI 8.0.0 and Graylog 5.2.0.
-Should work with all Stormshield 4.X version.

 The Content Pack should be compatible with all Graylog 5.X version.